taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 We see a sign: *"DOCKING BAY DOORS 0800 - 0820"*

 Min peers around docking bay door 0813 and sees a small gathering of other Unassigned students.
 On a raised platform at the opposite end as the docking bay door, two older Orbiter teens wearing the guild crests that mark them as 3rd year trainees (Zalo and Jheri) stand looking over the group.
-The other Unassigned students are mostly Earther **GANGIES**, including the one that was in a fight with Rhee earlier; some Earther **NORMIES**; and 2 other BIOSILICA teens with mechapets, but neither are the BIOSILICA teen from earlier, and neither have a cuttlefish mechapet.
+The other Unassigned students are mostly Earther **GANGIES**, including the one that was in a fight with Rhee earlier; some Earther **NORMIES**; and 2 other Biononymous teens with mechapets, but neither are the Biononymous teen from earlier, and neither have a cuttlefish mechapet.

 Zalo: "Hello, welcome!
 You must be..."
 He consults the a diagram of faces and text floating beside him.